Stop existing and start living.

 If that's you, I am here to help.

-I help you to regain your inner peace.
-I help you to be able to live without the excruciating every day pain.
-I help you to look at the picture of your loved one without thinking you'd break down again.
+helping you to to look at the picture of your loved one without thinking you'd break down again.

 I know how complicated grief can be.
 I know what it is like to feel alone, isolated and not having anyone to talk to.
 I know that it is not uncommon to feel like burden or that talking is pointless because no one really understands anyway.
 You might feel guilt or anger.
 Or just utter shock and disbelief that this has happened to you.
 To get on with your life as your friends and family expect you to after certain amount of time might be harder than you have ever imagined.
 I know far too well how that feels.
 My own grief journey was far from straight forward.
 If you'd like to know more, please read my own grief story in my blog.